Ninigi/plug_hmouse/README.md

   digest: fn string -> Base.encode16(string) end
 ```

-### secret_key (mandatory)
+### validate (mandatory)

+Usually a Tuple in the form of `{"hmac-header-name", "my-secret-key"}`, can also be a List of Tuples
+of the same form.

-This is the string used to sign the request body, in the Shopify example, you can find it under your webhhooks.
+* **header-name** This is the string used to sign the request body, in the Shopify example, you can find it under your webhhooks

-### header_key (mandatory)

-Tell HMouse where to find the signature!
+* **secret-key** Tell HMouse where to find the signature!
 In the Shopify example it is `X-Shopify-Hmac-SHA256`, but since
-all Conn headers are lowercase, we need to pass `header_key: "x-shopify-hmac-sha256"`.
+  all Conn headers are lowercase, we need to pass `"x-shopify-hmac-sha256"`

 ### error_views (optional)